Mehralizada/holbertonschool-higher_level_programming/SQL_more_queries/README.md

 Write a script that creates the database hbtn_0d_usa and the table cities (in the database hbtn_0d_usa) on your MySQL server.

+8. Cities of California

+Write a script that lists all the cities of California that can be found in the database hbtn_0d_usa.